 The Student Senate is a body of student representatives elected each spring semester for the following academic year.
 The Senate works to create and support a spirit of hospitality within our diverse community.
 Student Senate members are available as resource persons for both on-campus and online students.
 According to the mission statement, "The Phillips Student Senate exists to promote the interests of students in the larger seminary community and to support the students in academic, social, and personal facets of their seminary experience."
 The Senate members will serve as liaisons to the faculty, staff, and administration of the seminary.
-A list of current senators and their contact information can be found in the Student Services site in Moodle.
+A list of current senators and their contact information can be found on the Phillips Student Connection Mighty Network.